f5devcentral/terraform-bigip-consul-sync-event/example/README.md

 # Network Infrastructure Automation (NIA)

-In this directory you will see an example of using [Network Infrastructure Automation (NIA)](https://www.consul.io/docs/nia) to "push" a configuration to the BIG-IP.
+In this module you will see an example of using [Network Infrastructure Automation (NIA)](https://www.consul.io/docs/nia) to "push" a configuration to the BIG-IP.

-In the "as3" directory you saw an example of the BIG-IP "pulling" the configuration from Consul.
-This requires that the BIG-IP is able to access the Consul service and it is responsible for updating the configuration.

-In this directory we will use the utility `consul-terraform-sync` that will communicate with the Consul service.
+We will use the utility `consul-terraform-sync` that will communicate with the Consul service.
 When a change is detected it will push a configuration change to the BIG-IP.

-## Running this example
+## Running this module

-This assumes that you have already run the existing demonstration of running "terraform apply" in both the "terraform" directory.

-Start in the "fast" directory.
-Run the command:
+We assume this is brown field deployment, your BIG-IP already has FAST templated installedand now you need to configure the config.hcl file as per your requirement.

+copy example config hcl file as shown

 ```
-$ terraform apply
+cp config.hcl.example config.hcl

 ```
-The "fast" directory will upload a FAST template that will configure the BIG-IP to use Event-Driven Service Discovery.

-This will update the configuration of the BIG-IP to no longer communicate with Consul.

-Instead it will expect that it will be receiving updates from `consul-terraform-sync`.
+Make sure you have provided the details for bigip address, username, password using terraform.tfvars file or exporting variables values.

-In the "nia" directory run
+In the "example" directory run
 ```
 consul-terraform-sync -config-file config.hcl
 ```